 - Changing tables are in all restrooms!

-- Roberts Regional Recreation Area is an epic playground and only a half mile away should you want to get some fresh air after your visit to Chabot
+- Roberts Regional Recreation Area is an epic playground and only a half-mile away should you want to get some fresh air after your visit to Chabot

-- There are so many wonderful hikes in this area should you want to get your fill of Redwoods pre or post visit
+- There are so many wonderful hikes in this area should you want to get your fill of Redwoods pre or post-visit

 - Tickets can be purchased online or at the welcome desk.
 You can also reserve free tickets through your library’s Discover and Go program.
 I recently got an epic deal on a family membership and it’s been totally worth it.

-[All photos by Julia Gidwani for 510families, all rights reserved]
+[Photos by Julia Gidwani for 510families, all rights reserved]